 Manolates is a small artists’ village, here you will find several shops where artists sell handcrafted products such as ceramics, jewelry and honey.

 Manolates we found less impressive than Vourliotes.
 We noticed Manolates is more focused on tourism, there were more tavernes and shops.
 Clearly, you will see significantly more tourists here.
-We almost didn’t take any pictures here.
+We almost didn’t take any figures here.
 I think that indicates that Vourliotes is much more authentic and more photogenic.